u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

 .. tip::
    - Use a linter (JSHint, ...).
    - Never add minified JavaScript libraries.
-   - Add `'use strict';` on top of every Odoo JavaScript module.
+   - Add `'use strict';` on top of every Thrive Bureau ERP JavaScript module.
    - Variables and functions should be *camelcased* (`myVariable`) instead of *snakecased* (`my_variable`).
    - Do not name a variable `event`; use `ev.` instead.
 This is to avoid bugs on non-Chrome